jessicapowerDA/Coffee-Sales-EDA/README.md

 Based on the EDA I reccomend the following actions:
 1. Invest in marketing and promotions during peak sales periods (February & October)
 2. Focus on expanding and promoting top sellers - flavored Anericanos, Cappucinos and Lattes.
-3. creating a customer loyalty program to encourage returning customers
+3. creating a customer loyalty program to encourage returning customers (especially during slower periods)

 ### Limitations